natcap/ROOT/docsrc/rst/examples.rst

 Absolute vs marginal values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the example above, we highlighted how the impact rasters are measured in terms of the change from the current state (i.e., the “marginal value”).
-In this case, it is assumed that the value of no action is zero.
-However, if the user provides baseline, or current, values for each of the objectives, then the benefit/impact rasters can also be provided in terms of absolute values.
-The advantages of doing this are that the output is already in absolute terms and will not require any additional calculations to translate from change to absolute.
-The drawbacks are some additional complexities configuring ROOT.
+In the example above, we used rasters that indicated the state of each objective under each of the potential landscape managements (baseline, restoration, etc...).
+This is the "absolute value" approach to a ROOT analsis.
+In other cases, it might make more sense to thing about the additional value that would be produced under some given change, also known as the "marginal value" of that change.
+In order to use ROOT in this way, simply omit the baseline scenario and provide value rasters measured in terms of the change from baseline to the alternative management.

 Examples of optimization configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~